wpdk/wpdk/README.md

 <a id="prerequisites"></a>
 ## Prerequisites

-* Visual Studio or Clang.
+* Visual Studio, Clang or MinGW.
 * Meson 0.55.0 or later.

 In addition, MSYS2 is neeeded to build the SPDK tree.